ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

-This is a classical remote monad design - a restricted monad, a small number of primitives for this monad, and a `send` function. `Session` is an abstract handle to the web server we want to talk to; we'll come back to how to generates a `Session` shortly.
+This is a classical remote monad design - a restricted monad, a small number of primitives for this monad, and a `send` function. `Session` is an abstract handle to the web server we want to talk to; we'll come back to how to generate a `Session` shortly.

 This API gives an untyped access to JSON-RPC.
-As an example, consider sending two `say` notifications, that make the remote server say things, and a `temperature` method.
+As an example, consider sending two `say` notifications, that make the remote server say things, and a `temperature` method that returns the remote server's temperature.

 {% highlight haskell %}
 example :: Session -> IO ()